susanfawcett/Hawaii/README.md

 #### See Example script.

 #### Include a path to SCR
-export SCR="/global/scratch/users/sfawcett"
+export SCR="/path/to/directory/"

 #### Conda should be activated and deactivated within the batch script to avoid problems.
-source /global/home/users/sfawcett/miniconda3/etc/profile.d/conda.sh
+source /path/to/directory/miniconda3/etc/profile.d/conda.sh
 conda activate SORTER2

 #### Include path to a single master version of scripts (these need not be modified; all necessary file names and other changes can be made to batch scripts for each project using the pipeline)
-python /global/scratch/users/akostic/sorter/bin/1a.py -n Pritchardia -trim T -spades T
+python /path/to/directory/bin/1a.py -n Projectname -trim T -spades T